 Retinal imaging has changed dramatically since its inception, and it behooves the ophthalmic imager to understand where the field started and how it has changed.
 Starting with retinal drawings, imaging of the posterior pole was and is very important for documentation as well as for diagnostic value.
 This presentation will cover the beginnings of imaging, from film based photography to electronic flash cameras, up to present and future technology.
 Fluorescein and ICG angiography will be discussed in length, as well as OCT and OCT angiography.

 9:45 Master OCT

 Nothing has changed the landscape of ophthalmic imaging so much as optical coherence tomography.
-Since it’s commercial introduction in 2003, OCT has affected almost every ophthalmic practice.
+Since it’s commercial introduction in 1996, OCT has affected almost every ophthalmic practice.
 Most technicians are familiar with the basic use of OCT, and this presentation expands on that basic knowledge.
 Understanding not only how to image, but what we are imaging is critically important in producing an optimal diagnostic image to assist the physician in determining diagnosis and treatment plan.
-Advanced techniques, such as enhanced depth imaging and full depth imaging will be discussed, along with tips for imaging subtle retinal pathology; such as outer retinal tabulation and choroidal imaging.
+Advanced techniques, such as enhanced depth imaging and full depth imaging will be discussed, along with tips for imaging subtle retinal pathology; such as outer retinal tubulation and choroidal imaging.

 10:45 Imaging for Specific Ocular Diseases

 In order to provide optimal imaging, the technician must understand which modalities are needed for specific diseases.
 This presentation will cover the most common retinal diseases and the imaging modalities used to diagnose.
 The role of fluorescein angiography, autofluorescent imaging, ICG angiography and OCT will be discussed in regards to these specific diseases.